-- You may be able to take out a credit union loan at a reasonable interest rate if you face an unexpected purchase or a financial emergency and keep your Christmas savings safe.
+- You might be able to take out a credit union loan at a reasonable interest rate if you face an unexpected purchase or a financial emergency and keep your Christmas savings safe.

 - You are free to spend the money on what you want so you can take advantage of seasonal discounts and deals.

 What to think about before you join a credit union

 - There might not be a credit union near to where you live or work.